banquet

 Sir Bobby Robson Foundation for which over £700 was raised in 2011

-We consider all charitable causes though tend to support those closer to home and particularly those involving children.
+We consider all charitable causes especially those closer to home and involving children.

 Treating Staff Fairly

-At Blackfriars we have always provided staff with at least one healthy meal per day.
-We ensure our tipping policy is clear and transparent and understood by staff, and is available to our customers.
-Our tipping policy stipulates that 100% of tips go to the staff who agree how the money is distributed.
-Blackfriars pays for the credit card commission and accountancy costs of the tips.
+The staff are provided with one healthy meal per day.
+Our tipping policy is clear, transparent and understood by staff and customers.
+100% of our tips go to the staff who agree how it’s distributed.
+The Company pays for the credit card commission and accountancy costs.

-We also offer additional staff benefits such as participation in the Cycle to Work Scheme, staff pensions and staff development training and mentoring.
-We encourage staff feedback with management support for positive change of staff conditions.
+We participate in the Cycle to Work Scheme, offer staff pensions and staff development training and mentoring.
+We encourage staff feedback to affect positive staff conditions.

 Responsible Marketing